ashishsingh0307/Learn_javascript/README.md

               1.)
 STACK (PRIMITIVE)

                     Stack is used for primitive datatypes which stacks values over values or variables over variable.
 In stack when we assign variable_1 value to other variable_2. for instance:-
-                    1) first we take variable_1 and value and then we take variable_2 which is equal to variable_1 then we are not changing the value of variable one even if we change value of variable_2.
+                    1) first we take variable_1 and value and then we take variable_2 which is equal to variable_1 then we are not changing the value of variable_1 even if we change value of variable_2.

                     ln1 : variable_1 = 15
                     ln2 : variable_2 = variable_1
                     ln3 : variable_2 = 20

-                    in stack memory above variable_2 is not going to change the value of variable_1 as on ln2 variable_2 is just copying the value of variable_1. so that is the reason that is why the variable_1 value will not be changed.
+                    in stack memory above, variable_2 is not going to change the value of variable_1 as on ln2 variable_2 is just copying the value of variable_1. so that is the reason that is why the variable_1 value will not be changed.

               2.)
 HEAP (NON-PRIMITIVE)